diazelena325/contactform/devPostBackend.md

 ### config.js file

 On the config.json will be the credentials.
-You will put the credentials from the email created on whois.com
+You will put the credentials from the email created on whois.com and the messages that are sent.

 <pic of the whois information>
 ```
+// change the following details to your information
 	module.exports = {
 	    USER: 'NewEmail@domain.com',
 	    PASS: 'password',
 	    EMAIL: 'NewEmail@domain.com',
+		HOST: 'smtp.mailhost.com',
+		MAILPORT: 587,
+		YOURNAME: 'Your Name',
+		YOURSITE: 'www.yoursite.com',
     };
 ```

 ### server.js file

 We will first add the following required packages and initial setup.

+Express will be used for the router
+Nodemailer will be what sends the message.
+Cors will be used for
+fs is a file reader for when converting this backend from http to https

 ```
 var express = require('express');